 Shippensburg University is an academic community whose membership includes faculty, staff, students and administrators.
 The community exists for the pursuit of learning, the transmission of knowledge, the development of students as scholars and citizens, and ultimately, for the general well-being of society.
 Freedom of inquiry, speech, action, and expression is indispensable in the attainment of these goals.
 Students, as members of the academic community, are encouraged to engage in a sustained, critical, and independent search for knowledge.

-The student conduct program within the Office of Student Conduct supports this endeavor through policies that balance the freedom of the individual student with the interests of the academic community, and procedures that apply these policies in a prompt, equitable, and consistent manner.
+The student conduct program within Student Conduct & Community Standards supports this endeavor through policies that balance the freedom of the individual student with the interests of the academic community, and procedures that apply these policies in a prompt, equitable, and consistent manner.

 As members of the academic community, all students are expected to uphold and abide by the standards set forth in the Student Code of Conduct.
 These standards are reflective of the University’s core values: respect, responsibility, and integrity.